Check in, Cash out

 You can find more information about benefits and financial support using our free information guides

-Our two-hour free training sessions cover means-tested and non-means-tested social security for people over State Pension age.
+Our free training sessions cover means-tested and non-means-tested social security for people over State Pension age.

-Pension Credit is one of the most underclaimed social security payments with an estimated 40% of eligible people missing out.
-Research by Independent Age has suggested there are 123,000 eligible older households in Scotland which are not claiming Pension Credit.
-This equates to £332m of support left unclaimed.
+Pension Credit is one of the most underclaimed social security payments with an estimated 34% of eligible people missing out.
+Research by Independent Age has suggested there are 123,000 eligible older households in Scotland who are not claiming Pension Credit.
+This equates to £332m of support left unclaimed each year.

-Claiming Pension Credit is important as it passports the recipient to other forms of financial support to enable them to live well – such as Council Tax Reduction, Cold Weather Payments and additional help with health costs.
+Claiming Pension Credit is important as it passports the recipient to other forms of financial support – such as Council Tax Reduction, Cold Weather Payments, additional help with health costs and a free TV Licence .

 Council Tax Reduction

-Council Tax Reduction (CTR) helps people who are on a low income with the cost of the Council Tax bill for their normal home.
+Council Tax Reduction (CTR) helps people who are on a low income with the cost of their Council Tax bill.
+Recently, it has been used as a qualifying payment for extra help with energy bills.

-Despite the contribution of unpaid care to Scotland's economy, carers are a group at higher risk of poverty.
+Despite the vast contribution made by unpaid carers to Scotland's economy and society, they are often at higher risk of poverty.

 Many over-50s care for friends, family members or neighbours.
 However, they may not see this as providing care, instead viewing it as 'just what they do'.
 We want to help these carers self-identify and take-up the forms of support available for them.

 The Carers (Scotland) Act 2016 gives carers the right to support from their council and support to help their health and wellbeing.
-Those who spend over 35 hours per week caring for a person in receipt of a qualifying disability benefit may be entitled to Carer's Allowance.
+Additionally, those who spend over 35 hours per week caring for a person in receipt of a qualifying disability benefit could be entitled to Carer's Allowance - though this benefit "overlaps" with the State Pension (you can find out more about this in our guide to Carer's Allowance).